-The practice endeavours to maintain accurate, up-to-date, and complete records.
+The practice endeavors to maintain accurate, up-to-date, and complete records.
 You can help us in this task by informing us of any changes to names and contact details.
 From time to time, we will ask you to verify that your personal information held by our practice is correct and current.
 You may also request that we correct or update your information, and you should make such requests in writing to Practice Manager, email: email@example.com.
 All information may be stored on paper and/or electronic formats.
-It is the policy of the practice to protect your information from unauthorised access, modification or disclosure.
+It is the policy of the practice to protect your information from unauthorized access, modification or disclosure.

 Your health information will be kept for the minimum period as is legally required for administrative purposes.
 If your information is no longer needed after this time, it will be destroyed in a secure manner.

 How can you access and correct your personal information at our practice?

 Under Australian Privacy Legislation, you have the right to request access to, and correction of, your personal information.
 Our practice acknowledges patients may request access to their medical records.
-We require you to put this request in writing and this will be given to your treating doctor for authorisation to release your records, our practice will respond within a reasonable time please allow a minimum of four (4) working days.
+We require you to put this request in writing and this will be given to your treating doctor for authorization to release your records, our practice will respond within a reasonable time please allow a minimum of four (4) working days.
 There are some circumstances, such as for legal reasons, where access to your medical information may be denied, but if this is the case you will be advised of the reason for the refusal.

 There may be charges involved in providing copies of all or part of your records.
 Information may not be available immediately, please allow a minimum of four (4) working days for an access time to be arranged or information to be collated and copied.
 Transfer of Medical Records occurs an administration fee of $44.00 Health Summaries are provided free of charge.